prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/manage_script/index.md

-# Funkwhale management script
+# Funkwhale management command line interface

-Funkwhale includes a {file}`manage.py` script that can help you automate a lot of admin tasks.
+Funkwhale includes a `funkwhale-manage` command line interface that can help you automate a lot of admin tasks.
 Check out the guides in this section for instructions on how to use this tool.

 ```{toctree}
 ---